|

 Once upon a time the animals had a school.
-They had four

-except the duck.
+duck.

 The eagle was considered a troublemaker.
 In his climbing class he beat everybody to the top of the tree, but he had his own way of getting there,

 which was against the rules.
-He always had to stay after school and write,
+He always had to stay after school and write

 "Cheating is wrong" five hundred times.
 This kept him from soaring, which he loved.